pingcap/docs-cn/op-guide/configuration.md

 + The value can be (1) or (0).
 (1) is to enable and (0) is to disable.
 If the value is set to be (1), the performance will be affected.

 ### $TIDB_PPROF environment variable
-+ An environment variable that is used to enable or disable the runtime profiling data via the HTTP server. .
-Address is at client URL + "/debug/pprof/".
++ An environment variable that is used to enable or disable the runtime profiling data via the HTTP server.
+The Address is at client URL + "/debug/pprof/".
 + If set $TIDB_PPROF to 0, TiDB will disable pprof.
 Otherwise TiDB will enable pprof.